Why 80% of AI Projects Fail — And the One Thing That Prevents It

 The projects that succeed are the ones where someone took the time to understand the business before building anything.

 This is why every project at AbudiAuto starts with what I call The X-Ray.
-Before I write a line of code.
-Before I pick any technology.
-I spend 45 minutes digging into 5 layers of your operations.
-20 targeted questions.
-No fluff.
-No pitch.
+I don't write any code first.
+I don't pick any technology.
+I spend 45 minutes going through 5 layers of your operations — 20 questions designed to surface the real problems, not the surface-level ones.

 Every Great System Begins